Lorenzo91347/PHPUnit/README.md

  ## And that is all!

- Do play around with the code and different PHPUnit keywords,so you'll be able to write even more complex tests, with Checking functionality being an integral part of a developer's job.
+ Do play around with the code and different PHPUnit keywords,so you'll be able to write even more complex tests, with checking functionality being an integral part of a developer's job.

  ## Links:

- Documentation of the latest version of PHPUnit,which is used here:[https://docs.phpunit.de/en/11.3/] The FreeCodeCamp page which inspired this project:[https://www.freecodecamp.org/news/test-php-code-with-phpunit/]
+ 1. Documentation of the latest version of PHPUnit,which is used here:[https://docs.phpunit.de/en/11.3/]
+ 2. The FreeCodeCamp page which inspired this project:[https://www.freecodecamp.org/news/test-php-code-with-phpunit/]